Embassy of the Philippines, Madrid: History

 Relations between the Philippines and Spain were established in 1947, shortly after the Philippines obtained full independence from the United States.
-Initially, relations between the two countries were conducted through a legation, with Manuel Escudero being appointed as the mission's first minister plenipotentiary.
+Initially, relations between the two countries were conducted through a legation, with former Insular Assemblyman Don Manuel Escudero y Casals being appointed as the mission's first minister plenipotentiary.

 The legation was upgraded to a full embassy on January 5, 1951 with President Elpidio Quirino signing Executive Order No. 397, establishing the Philippines' first embassy in Europe.
-Establishing the Embassy also reorganized the Philippines' diplomatic presence in continental Europe, with it also assuming jurisdiction over the legations in Paris and Rome.
-Manuel Morán, who previously was Chief Justice of the Supreme Court, was appointed by Quirino as the mission's first ambassador on March 20, 1951.
+Establishing the embassy also reorganized the Philippines' diplomatic presence in continental Europe, with it also assuming jurisdiction over the legations in Paris and Rome.
+Don Manuel Morán, who previously was Chief Justice of the Supreme Court, was appointed by Quirino as the mission's first ambassador on March 20, 1951.

-In 1997, the Philippine government purchased a 1200 sqm villa in El Viso, where other embassies were also located, to serve as the Embassy's new chancery.
+In 1997, the Philippine government purchased a 1200 sqm villa in El Viso, where other embassies were also located, to serve as the embassy's new chancery.
 Originally a two-story manor house, which was demolished to make way for the chancery, the fifty-year old property also included a stable and a large garden, on which the ambassadorial residence was later built.
 After a year of renovation work, the chancery was inaugurated by President Fidel V. Ramos in April 1998.